mohamedhisham95/crypto-lens/README.md

 Your app will be running at http://localhost:3000

-Built with ❤️ using Next.js, React, Shadcn, Tailwind CSS, ECharts, Recharts, and CoinGecko API This is just a hobby project — not financial advice!
+Built with ❤️ using Next.js, React, Shadcn, Tailwind CSS, ECharts, Recharts, and CoinGecko API